Techsila/latest-slider/README.md

 Based on the widget: Events Rotator - Last Event Rotator By CO6STUDIOS

 **How to set up**
-1. Pick either the "icon", "image" or "video".
+1. Pick either the "image" or "video".
 They are all seperate widgets.
 In each folders there is a picture of each widget.
 2. Make a new overlay.
 Set it to 1080p and the size to 1920 x 1080 and have no margin/padding to the sides.
 3. Make a new custom widget.
 4. Click the button "Open Editor"